Updated with a new Afterword.

 The historic advances of women and the women’s movement over the decades are critical political and social achievements — which are notably under attack right now with the U.S. Supreme Court poised to reverse Roe v.
 Wade.
 In our efforts to defend and extend the rights of transgender women, we must be careful not to undermine or diminish cisgender women.

 I am convinced that trans rights and women’s rights can co-exist and even strengthen each other, but it’s going to require that all sides meet somewhere in the middle.
-The trans community needs to moderate its expectations and demands in some areas, but at the same time the rest of society has to be open to science around gender that’s not frozen in the 1950s.
+The trans community needs to temper its expectations and demands in some areas, but at the same time the rest of society has to be open to science around gender that’s not frozen in the 1950s.
 I see little hope for resolution until society drops its knee-jerk bigotry and state legislatures stop passing reactionary laws.
 Until that happens I think the trans community will see little alternative but to keep up the battle — and I will support them.

 Title image is a screenshot from AppleTV+

 Note to Email Subscribers: Thank you for your interest and support!
 The email notifications you receive omit some elements and others don’t display properly.
 To see this post as designed and intended, please click on the post title to view it in your web browser.

 A Request to my Facebook Friends: If you have a comment I encourage you to enter it below instead of on Facebook.
 This way everyone can participate in the conversation!